ahmadsayed/cloud-from-scratch/README.md

 #### Advantage of this approach

-The products that implement this design is mature as Opensource, or as commercial.
+The products that implement this design is mature as Opensource(Openstack, Kubernetes, Cloudfoundry, Mesos, Apache Stack, oVirt, ..) , or as commercial (VMware, Redhat Openstack, Redhat Virtualization, ...).

 #### Disadvantage

 IT IS COMPLEX !!!!!!!!!!!!
-two different products , differnt types of APIs, different dahsboard Different Highly tained skilled engineer.
+two different products , differnt types of APIs, different dahsboard Different Highly trailed and skilled engineer.
 Compatibility needs to insure between all different components Two types of Control plan, that consume additional resources.
+Coss network policies between Virtual Machines and Containers, required additional product such as NSX-T, contrail, ... .

 ![Painc](https://66.media.tumblr.com/tumblr_lxz9zyjQVV1rn95k2o1_500.gif)

-### Kubevirt when Kubernetes meets LibVirt.
+## Kubevirt when Kubernetes meets LibVirt.

 Let us put everything together, CNI, CSI , CRD, which can be used to define and create a compelete Virtual Machine not only Containers, or customized light weight VM, It is full VM and can be created, managed by Kubernetes as well as all Networking, Storage, provided by the Kubernetes API.

 With that we have a compelete Solution that will provide the following IaaS (Virtual Machine, Storage, Networking), PaaS (Kubernetes Operators)

 A single Unified API to manage the enviroments, Additionally the core functionalities Kubernetes itself of managing Containers, which will become more attactive when it managing the networking between containers and VM by the standard Kubernetes configurations.

-Reimagining The Architecure with Kubevirt and Kubernetes only
+Reimagining The Architecure with Kubevirt and Kubernetes only,

 ![kubevirt](https://www.openshift.com/hs-fs/hubfs/Imported_Blog_Media/KubeVirt-Schema-2019-1024x448.png?width=1024&height=448&name=KubeVirt-Schema-2019-1024x448.png)